johnfn/johnfn/README.md

 `cd ..` (into the main repo directory) and run `build_html.py`.

 Done.
 You can now push to git and host your own blog!

+**Warning!**

+build\_html contains a little bit of a hack inside get\_index\_sections, where it has the index TOP (blog posts) hardcoded in instead of reading from a file.
+I may eventually take this out, if there's any interest.